Effect of oxygen on chronic obstructive pulmonary disease: Signs and symptoms

-In individuals with chronic obstructive pulmonary disease and similar lung problems, the clinical features of oxygen toxicity are due to high carbon dioxide content in the blood (hypercapnia).
-This leads to drowsiness (narcosis), deranged acid-base balance due to respiratory acidosis, and death.
+In individuals with chronic obstructive pulmonary disease and similar lung problems, the clinical features of excessive oxygen administration are due to high carbon dioxide content in the blood (hypercapnia).
+Increasing levels of carbon dioxide in the blood leads to decreased consciousness, deranged acid-base balance due to respiratory acidosis, and death.

 Causes

-Many people with chronic obstructive pulmonary disease have a low partial pressure of oxygen in the blood and high partial pressure of carbon dioxide.
+Many people with chronic obstructive pulmonary disease have a low partial pressure of oxygen (PaO2) in the blood and high partial pressure of carbon dioxide (PaCO2).
 Treatment with supplemental oxygen may improve their well-being; alternatively, in some this can lead to the adverse effect of elevating the carbon dioxide content in the blood (hypercapnia) to levels that may become toxic.
-With normal lung function, a stimulation to take another breath occurs when a patient has a slight rise in PaCO2.
-The slight rise in PaCO2 stimulates the respiratory centre in the brain, creating the impulse to take another breath.
-In some patients with a chronically high level of PaCO2, such as those with COPD, the stimulus and drive to breathe is caused by a decrease in PaO2.
-This is called a hypoxic drive.
-Thus, when oxygen is administered to patients with known CO2 retention, patients need to be watched for signs of hypoventilation, a decreased level of consciousness, and apnea.

-Mechanism

-In individuals with chronic obstructive pulmonary disease who receive supplemental oxygen, carbon dioxide accumulation may occur through two main mechanisms:
+The two main contributors to this increase in PaCO2 are ventilation–perfusion mismatch and the Haldane effect.